One cannot avoid negative thoughts. They happen to everyone and that’s normal.

 Owner, Bright Spot Counseling

-Negative thoughts can do everything from mess with our mood to disrupt our sleep to increase our pain or create issues in our relationships.
+Negative thoughts can do everything from messing with our mood to disrupt our sleep to increase our pain or create issues in our relationships.

 Negative thoughts happen incredibly quickly and can become automatic in our brains without us even realizing it.